Wow11One/icp-recycling/README.md

 ![PoR](https://res.cloudinary.com/dbkgbcqcf/image/upload/v1743410699/PoR_lglivd.png)

-The project aims to promote environmental responsibility among Ukrainian citizens through the use of **ICP** (Internet Computer Protocol) blockchain technology.
+The project aims to promote environmental responsibility among Ukrainian citizens through the use of Solana blockchain technology.

 This example application is written in Rust, TypeScript (React).